MicrosoftDocs/power-platform/power-platform/admin/wp-data-loss-prevention.md

 Tenant admins can define three types of scopes for tenant-level data policies:

-Option 1: Apply to all environments<br>
+Option 1: Apply to all environments.<br>
-Option 2: Apply to multiple environments (but not all)<br>
+Option 2: Apply to multiple environments (but not all).<br>
-Option 3: Apply to all environments except certain specifically excluded ones
+Option 3: Apply to all environments except certain specifically excluded ones.

 It's typical for tenant admins to define DLP policies for their entire tenant but exclude certain environments, as described in option 3.
 For the excluded environments, tenant admins can define alternate DLP policies and apply them to multiple environments, as described in option 2.
 Option 1 is for DLP policy rules that must apply across the entire tenant, without exception.